LaurentLoi/Tool-Box/src/app/modules/modal-messages/README.md

 #### Create new messages:

-Create a new component which must extend abstract `'base-message.ts'` class
+- Create a new component which must extend abstract `'base-message.ts'` class

-implement constructor with `super` params
+- Implement constructor with `super` params

-Configure your personal HTML / CSS display
+- Configure your personal HTML / CSS display

-Add the new component in `'modal.component.html'` with its purpose as `*ngSwitchCase`
+- Add the new component in `'modal.component.html'` with its purpose as `*ngSwitchCase`

 - Create a new message function in `'message.service.ts'`.